A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Appropriate Basis for the Quarkonium States in the QGP

 where $\dot{\sigma}(T(t))=\dot{T}(t)\sigma'(T)$.
 This local rate is non zero if the temperature changes with time and therefore the temperature dependent Gaussian width becomes time dependent.
 Including the local rate, the probability that a quarkonium state is formed at time $t$ from a single $Q\bar{Q}$ pair now reads

 $\Gamma_{\rm coll}$ is the contribution of the collisions to the rate and $P^{\rm init}$ is the initial probability for the production of a quarkonium once the local $Q\bar Q$ temperature falls below $T_{\rm diss}$.
-Contrary to Eq.(\ref{eq:Remlerform}), obtained from the projection on the vacuum basis, $t^{Q,\bar Q}_{\rm init}$, the time when the \Q passes $T_{\rm diss}$, is dependent on the environment of the $Q\bar{Q}$ pair.
+Contrary to eq.~\ref{eq:Remlerform}, obtained from the projection on the vacuum basis, $t^{Q,\bar Q}_{\rm init}$, the time when the \Q passes $T_{\rm diss}$, is dependent on the environment of the $Q\bar{Q}$ pair and on the quarkonium state considered.

+\JA{Let us finally mention that the existence of a local rate is not specific to the Remler approach.
+It should appear in all transport approaches in which medium modified bound states are produced.}